rashendra/premier/README.md

     Please set values for K and N( Cmd + d / Ctrl+ d to exit) Enter value for K :
     Enter number of children (n) :
+    Winner's : id 7 and Name : Name_7
+    Continue with a new value for K :